alxkimball/NETJS/README.md

 # NetJS JavaScript Library

-JavaScript implementation of Linq to Objects in .NET
+JavaScript implementation of .NET's Linq to Objects

 ## Getting Started
 Download the [production version][min] or the [development version][max].